jade soup

 Method:

-• Then add the potatoes, asparagus, spinach, arugula, parsley, and broth, and simmer, uncovered until the asparagus and potatoes are quite tender but not mushy.
+Then add the potatoes and the asparagus and the broth, and simmer, uncovered until the asparagus and potatoes are quite tender but not mushy.
 This will take about 10 minutes.
-Note: if you overcook the vegetables the soup will lose its bright color, but you want them soft enough to purée, so find that “sweet spot.”
+Now add in the spinach, arugula, and parsley, and continue to cook for a few more minutes until the greens are wilted Note: if you overcook the vegetables the soup will lose its bright color and drift into more of an army green, but you do want them soft enough to purée, so find that “sweet spot.